About bidding features on the Display Network

 - Use default bids: Choose this option if you'd like the targeting method to inherit your ad group bid.
 You can't make any changes in the table after you've selected this bid.

 - Enable custom URLs: Choose this option if you'd like to use a different landing page URL on your ads for certain topics, for example.
-Note: This option is only available for campaigns using automated bidding methods such as Conversion Optimizer.
+Note: This option is only available for campaigns using automated bidding methods.

 To add a bid adjustment, select the Enable bid adjustments option from the menu, and in the "Bid adj." column, specify the percent by which you'd like to increase or decrease your bid.